- The Context

 ABAG and MTC are required to analyze the environmental impacts of the land use scenarios and transportation investments that will be considered for Plan Bay Area.
 The process began with a series of five meetings to gather public input.

 Under the law known as the California Environmental Quality Act (CEQA), MTC and ABAG must prepare an Environmental Impact Report (EIR) to inform citizens and decision makers of potential environmental impacts that could result from implementing Plan Bay Area 2040.
-The EIR examines a range of reasonable alternatives, identifies the environmentally superior alternative, and recommends measures to mitigate the impacts of the selected alternative.
+The "program-level" EIR examines a range of reasonable alternatives, identifies the environmentally superior alternative, and recommends measures to mitigate the impacts of the selected alternative.

 Work on the EIR for Plan Bay Area 2040 will begin in mid-2016; Bay Area residents will be invited to comment on the scope and content of the environmental information to be evaluated.

 - What environmental issues should be analyzed?